 For €85 you can book a room in the lovely Sea Cocoon Hotel, with a beautiful swimming pool and breakfast included.

-If you are visiting El Nido on your honeymoon, or to celebrate your wedding anniversary (or another special occasion) and you are looking for an unforgettable place to stay, I recommend to check out the
+If you are visiting El Nido on your honeymoon, or to celebrate your wedding anniversary (or another special occasion) and you are looking for an unforgettable place to stay, definitely check out this beautiful secluded retreat.

 How to plan a trip to El Nido: final words